-A maximum of DKK 200 can be granted per student per semester, and any additional expenses must be covered by the students themselves.
+A maximum of DKK 200 can be granted per student per semester - any additional expenses must be covered by the students themselves.

 Complete the online form if you would like to apply for funding:

 When you have completed your application, click "send" and the application will be sent to your AAU email account.
-After this, send the application to Ida Vith Johnsen, firstname.lastname@example.org, from your AAU email account.
-You do not need to sign the application when you send it from your AAU email account - your AAU email functions as your signature.
+After this, send the application to email@example.com from your AAU email account.
+(Do not send the application to the study board, as mentioned at the top of the form).

-When the Study Board has processed your application for funding, you will receive an email with the grant, if your application is approved.
-The email will also contain a travel expenses form.
-This form must be completed and submitted to Ida Vith Johnsen, email@example.com.
+The Study Board processes your application for funding, and you will receive an email with the grant, if your application is approved.
+The email will also contain a procedure of how to complete reimbursement via eForms.

-If you use your own vehicle, the form should contain the following information:
+If you use your own vehicle, the following information should be entered in eForms:

 - Address of the company